RudraNilBasu/Game-Manager/README.md

 * Different Entry / Exit times for each employee.
 * Different number of working days for each employee (within Monday - Friday, we don't like to make anyone work on weekends, we are not that bad)
 * Different hours of work for each day for each employee.
+* Display of full schedule for all employee (Normal Time Table)
+* Display of Time Table only for specific domain of employee (Checkbox).
+For Example - to display the schedule for only sound designers, or only sound and graphics designers

 ###Notes